-- If you must exit the vehicle or equipment due to an electrical fire or other life threatening situation, jump out with your feet together; never contact the ground and your vehicle at the same time.
+- If you must exit the vehicle or equipment due to an electrical fire or other life threatening situation, jump out and land with your feet together; never contact the ground and your vehicle at the same time.

-- Once out of the vehicle, shuffle or hop away from the electrically charged area by at least 15 metres (50 feet).
+- Once out of or off the vehicle, shuffle or hop away from the electrically charged area by at least 15 metres (50 feet).
 Trying to jump free of the vehicle or equipment if still in contact with the power line may result in electrocution.

 To move away from the vehicle: